Navigating pregnancy during the COVID-19 pandemic

 I was planning on giving birth in a hospital or healthcare clinic.
 Is this still a good option?

 “Women should ask their midwife [or health care professional] what they feel is the safest place for them and how precautions are being taken from situation to situation,” recommends Cadée.
-“It depends on the woman, on her situation and on the healthcare system.”
+“It depends on the woman, on her situation, and on the healthcare system.”

 “You would hope that most healthcare facilities have different facilities where those with the COVID-19 virus go in one entrance and the others in another.
 But in some situations that’s totally not possible,” says Cadée.

-For the safest option for you, it important to speak to the healthcare professional who is supporting you throughout your pregnancy and birth.
+For the safest option for you, it is important to speak to the healthcare professional who is supporting you throughout your pregnancy and birth.